How you can help

 The Priority Project location

-At first, the focus of this pilot is North Brisbane.
-Over time, more suburbs in SEQ will have rentals available.
-The location shown here is where the project’s Partnership Broker is based.
-Support workers referring women will work across SEQ.
+At first, the focus council areas are Moreton Bay, Brisbane, Redlands and Logan.
+The locations shown here are where the project's Partnership Broker is based.
+Case Managers referring women work across SEQ.

 Who we assist

-> are referred by Mission Australia or The Salvation Army in SEQ*.
-This will ensure that; an appropriate risk assessment is already in place and the referring service has a commitment to support the woman during her residential tenancy or until which time they deem support is no longer required.
+1. If women: are referred by a Housing and/or Domestic & Family Violence Service (HDFVS) in SEQ – services need to ensure continuity of care for women throughout their tenancy*.
+This ensures appropriate risk assessments are already in place & the referring service has a commitment to support the woman during her residential tenancy or until support is no longer required.

-> have enough income (regular or Centrelink income) to afford weekly rental payments - there is minimal pilot funding for subsidies.
+2. have enough income (regular or Centrelink income) to afford weekly rental payments – this generally means women can afford to spend around 30% of their income on rent.
+There is minimal pilot funding for subsidies.

 Via the service sector